Equipment & Calibration

 This file contains :

-file (linking to the file igs08_wwww.atx, with wwww the GPS week of the last file change).
+- The antenna calibration values used within the IGS, available from the IGS Central Bureau, and given in the igs14.atx file (linking to the file igs14_wwww.atx, with wwww the GPS week of the last file change).

 Type calibration values are applied in case no individual absolute calibrations are available.
 If no individual nor type calibrations are available